Fifth wheels look fascinating and grab the attention of many campers. However, there are some differences between them and your average RV.

 The extra-large space you enjoy while on your vacations eventually demands the same back from you.
 When not in use, you have to park your camper somewhere safe.

-Now we know, arranging a place big enough for such a large vehicle is not easy.
-Even if you manage to arrange such a spot for your camper, another issue arises.
+Now we know that arranging a place big enough for such a large vehicle is difficult.
+Another issue arises even if you manage to organize such a spot for your camper.

-This difficulty is towing it to the desired location and parking in such a position, making it easy for you to detach and attach the fifth wheel back later.
+This difficulty is towing it to the desired location and parking in such a position, making it easy to detach and attach the fifth wheel back later.

-Considering the cab takes way more space than any other regular hitch.
-Motorhomes being single pieces, are comparatively easy to manage.
+The cab takes up way more space than any other regular hitch.
+Motorhomes, being single pieces, are comparatively easy to manage.

-If you think storing your fifth wheel is something you can’t manage, then I would suggest you look for alternatives that suit your requirements and resources.
+If you think storing your fifth wheel is something you can’t manage, I suggest you look for alternatives that suit your requirements and resources.